openaq/openaq-info/FAQ.md

 **3. Who is part of OpenAQ and what have they built already?**

-Anyone who is using data aggregated from the OpenAQ system, helping build the platform or building on top of the platform      in some fashion is part of the OpenAQ Community.
-Here's a map of usage to date (accessed Jan 2017) from Google Analytics:
+Anyone who is using data aggregated from the OpenAQ system, helping build the platform or building on top of the platform      in some fashion, and/or interacting with our community around air inequality is part of the OpenAQ Community.
+Here's a map of our platform's usage to date (accessed Jan 2017) from Google Analytics:

 ![](https://cloud.githubusercontent.com/assets/13404290/21598654/29c026ee-d12e-11e6-8bfa-8f1a3428d21a.jpg)